Marshmello88/book_website/README.md

 - Use of technologies: Use HTML and custom CSS for the website's front-end.

-- Structure: Incorporate a main navigation menu and structured layout (you might want to use Materialize or Bootstrap to accomplish this).
+- Structure: Incorporate a main navigation menu and structured layout.

 - Documentation: Write a README.md file for your project that explains what the project does and the value that it provides to its users.